magefree/mage/readme.md

 XMage allows you to play Magic against one or more online players or computer opponents.
 It includes full rules enforcement for over **19.200** unique cards (over 37.400 counting all cards from different editions, you can find event custom sets like Star Wars).
 All regular sets have nearly all the cards implemented.
 A more detailed information which cards are implemented can be found [here](https://github.com/magefree/mage/wiki/Set-implementation-list).

-It's support dozens game modes like duel, multiplayer, standard, modern, commander, pauper, oathbreaker, freeform and much more.
+It's support single matches and tournaments with dozens game modes like duel, multiplayer, standard, modern, commander, pauper, oathbreaker, freeform and much more.

 There are [public servers](http://xmageservers.online/) where you can play XMage against other players.
 You can also host your own server to play against the AI and/or your friends.